-You don’t need Gold status to be able to access Virgin Australia’s domestic Business Class lounges—holding the right credit card or redeeming Velocity points can also have you relaxing before your next Virgin flight.
+You don’t need elite status or to be travelling in Business to be able to access these lounges—holding the right credit card or redeeming Velocity points can also have you relaxing before your next Virgin flight.

 Read about what to expect from the seat, food and customer service, as well as the differences between this product on the A380 and 777.